-Dynamic effects of weather shocks on production in European economies
+Dynamic sectoral effects of weather shocks on European economies

 đź“… R&R: 2024-02-05

-Suggested citation: Colombo D., & Ferrara L. (2023) “Dynamic effects of weather shocks on production in European economies”
+Suggested citation: Colombo D., & Ferrara L. (2023) “Dynamic sectoral effects of weather shocks on European economies”

 Figure3